 A new poll released by the National Federation of Independent Business (NFIB) reveals overwhelming support among small business owners for the 20% Small Business Deduction, a tax benefit that has significantly reduced income tax burdens since it was introduced under the 2017 Tax Cuts and Jobs Act (TCJA).

-As Congress debates whether to make this deduction permanent, small business owners, CPAs, and tax professionals are closely watching.
+As Congress debated whether to make this deduction permanent, small business owners, CPAs, and tax professionals were closely watching.
+The One Big Beautiful Bill Act ultimately made the deduction permanent, delivering the outcome the small business community had lobbied for.
 This blog breaks down what the deduction is, who qualifies, and why this benefit has become a lifeline for entrepreneurs nationwide.

 The Section 199A deduction, commonly known as the Qualified Business Income (QBI) deduction, allows eligible owners of pass-through entities—including sole proprietors, LLCs, S-corporations, and partnerships—to deduct up to 20% of their qualified business income on their personal tax return.